 Blood cancer support

-If you need help dealing with your illness, the Leukaemia Foundation also offers emotional support including patient education seminars such as the one held in Cairns today on living with uncertainty.
+If you need help dealing with your illness, the Leukaemia Foundation also offers emotional support including patient education seminars.

 You can also consider seeing a psychologist or counsellor.